tylert/wall-calendar-core/README.rst

-﻿Welcome to the 2015 Edition of the RAC Calendar [0], 1st Revision.

-This calendar was originally inspired by advertisements for the ARRL printed calendar [1].
+﻿This calendar was originally inspired by advertisements for the ARRL printed calendar [1].
 Construction was greatly eased by the simple, deterministic rules for locating future ARRL events (e.g.:  "the second weekend in June") [2] and early availability of the "real" contest dates for the coming year allowed